virRB/VirsCulinaryChaos/README.md

 # VirsCulinaryChaos

-##   How to use
+## How to Use
-- You give it 2 ingredients, and it generates a (Wierd) dish with those ingredients
+- Enter 2 ingredients and VCC will generate a weird AI-created dish
-- You can scroll the chaos wheel to change the amount of wierdness in the dish name
+- Use the Chaos slider to increase or decrease the weirdness level
-- You can right click on the window to view your leaderboard
+- Right-click the window to view your StarBoard leaderboard
-- This does store your data
+- Your data is saved locally

 ## Dependencies
+- Python
 - Ollama
-- Python

-## IMPORTANT
+## Important
-- All give files should be in the same folder
+- All project files must be in the same folder
-- Run startup.bat before running the program
+- Run `startup.bat` before starting the program

+## Lore
+Something escaped.

+The Blob evolved from chaos.

+It achieved Culinarification.